PEXANE2/azure-docs.tr-tr/articles/machine-learning/team-data-science-process/spark-data-exploration-modeling.md

     %%sql -q -o sqlResults
     SELECT * from tmp_results

-Jupyter sunucu kullanarak verilerini çizmek için kod aşağıdaki gibidir.
+Burada Jupyter sunucu kullanarak veri çizmek için koddur.

     # RUN THE CODE LOCALLY ON THE JUPYTER SERVER AND IMPORT LIBRARIES
     %%local